StackVista/stackstate-docs/setup/data-management/data_retention.md

 # Get the PVC's for StackState, allows us to check the current size and copy the name of the PVC to modify it with the next command
 kubectl get pvc --namespace stackstate

-# Patch the PVC's specified size, we change it to 500Gi
+# Patch the PVC's specified size, change it to 500Gi
 kubectl patch pvc server-volume-stackstate-victoria-metrics-0-0 -p '{"spec":{"resources": { "requests": { "storage": "500Gi" }}}}'

 # Get the PVC's again to verify if it was resized, depending on the provider this can take a while